-Through the company’s philanthropic arm, Chalhoub Impact, Patrick Chalhoub spearheaded a Lebanon relief program after the explosion in August 2020, donating over USD1.2 million to NGOs to support the local community.
-Congratulations to Patrick for being selected as the YPO Global Impact Regional Honoree for Middle East/North Africa.
+Through the Chalhoub Group’s philanthropic arm, Chalhoub Impact, Patrick Chalhoub spearheaded a Lebanon relief program after the explosion in August 2020, donating over USD1.2 million to nongovernmental organizations (NGOs) to support the local community.

 Chalhoub Impact also has a strong focus in nurturing education by fully funding a school in Lebanon for 1,300 Syrian refugee children and fostering more than 10 partnerships with universities in the region and in Europe through scholarships, educational programs and knowledge exchange.

 In 1990, he created a regional distribution platform in the Jebel Ali Free zone with Fendi, L’Oréal, Dior Parfums and Puig.
-As the director of Christofle and of Bernardaud, Patrick Chalhoub was involved in the strategic planning for the restructuring and redeployment of these brands.
-From 2000 he developed the retail network of the Group from a few stores to over 600 stores with a workforce which increased from a few hundreds to over 12.000 in the region and with local implementation in 14 countries.
+As the director of Christofle and of Bernardaud, Chalhoub was involved in the strategic planning for the restructuring and redeployment of these brands.
+Since 2000, he has developed the retail network of the Group from a few stores and a few hundred employees to more than 600 stores and over 12,000 in the region and with local implementation in 14 countries.

-Patrick is a board member of the UN Global Compact; he has been appointed in June 2018 by the UN Secretary- General António Guterres’.
-The UN Global Compact Board plays an important role in shaping the strategy and policy of the initiative, which acts as the United Nations flagship for responsible business action.
+Chalhoub is a board member of the U.N.
+Global Compact; he has been appointed in June 2018 by the U.N.
+Secretary- General António Guterres’.
+The U.N.
+Global Compact Board plays an important role in shaping the strategy and policy of the initiative, which acts as the United Nations flagship for responsible business action.

-Patrick holds two Bachelor’s degrees, one in Economics and Finance and the other in Political Science.
+He holds two bachelor’s degrees, one in economics and finance and the other in political science.

-At the age of 42 the French government awarded him with the medal of Chevalier de l’Ordre National du Mérite.
-Patrick is also Chevalier de l’Ordre National de la Légion d’Honneur since January 2018.
+At the age of 42, the French government awarded him with the medal of Chevalier de l’Ordre National du Mérite.
+Chalhoub is also Chevalier de l’Ordre National de la Légion d’Honneur since January 2018.